Rukewe/printf/README.md

-This is a project on printf in C programming language. i have access to the project now
+This is a team project on printf in C programming language.